 Execute a Shell

 Once you confirm you want to execute the shell, the installer will drop to that shell.
-Here, you need to first install two additional packages required for disk encryption setup.
+You must first install two additional packages required for disk encryption setup.
 Execute the following to install those packages:

 anna-install cryptsetup-udeb